-These principles are woven within training practice and feedback is formally provided in the Quarterly Evaluations, End of Post Assessment and End of Year Evaluation.
+The Core Professional Skills principles are woven into training practice, and feedback is formally provided in the Quarterly Evaluations, End of Post Assessment and End of Year Evaluation.

 Professionalism

 According to the Medical Council (Guide to Professional Conduct and Ethics for Registered Medical Practitioners) medical professionalism is a core element of being a good doctor.
 Good medical practice is based on a relationship of trust between profession and society, in which doctors are expected to meet the highest standards of professional practice and behaviour.
 It involves partnership between patient/community and doctor that is based on mutual respect, confidentiality, honesty, responsibility and accountability.
 In addition to maintaining clinical competence, a doctor should also: